tfmake/tfmake/README.md

-  cleanup           Cleanup the data directory. config            Modify tfmake configuration. graph             Generate a graph from Terraform modules and their dependencies. summary           Create a Markdown summary. touch             Touch modified files. version           Show the current version.
+  cleanup           Cleanup the data directory. config            Modify tfmake configuration. graph             Generate a graph from Terraform modules and their dependencies. output            Reads and prints output values from a Terraform module. summary           Create a Markdown summary. touch             Touch modified files. version           Show the current version.